malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

         * Understand that things have boundaries.
         * Awareness of itself as its own boundary.
     * Class vs Instance
-        * Understand that two things that look alike or similar, have the same class but are not the same instance.
+        * Understand that two things that look alike or similar have the same class but are not the same instance.
         * See stages of Piaget's sensorimotor learning theory, and how human babies don't understand this distinction to start with.
     * Composition of things
         * Understand that larger things can be composed of smaller things.